 Who Needs Diabetic Foot Care?

 The answer is, anyone with Diabetes should have a yearly diabetic foot exam to check for Diabetic Neuropathy and prevent foot infections.
+Including a podiatrist in your comprehensive medical team, can reduce your amputation rate by 85%.
 Diabetes is a serious metabolic disease in which the body does not produce or properly use insulin, which causes high blood glucose levels.
 This is toxic to the bodies smallest blood vessels- to the eyes, the kidneys, and to the nerves of the feet.
 That is why in addition to yearly diabetic foot exams, they should also have their eyes and kidneys tested!

 It afflicts about 16 million Americans and can cause very serious long-term complications, including kidney damage, cardiovascular disease, nerve damage, eye damage, osteoporosis, and foot damage.

 What To Expect During a Diabetic Foot Exam